-Cryptococcus neoformans is a common cause of invasive fungal infection, responsible for around one million cases of meningitis and 675,000 deaths per year in HIV-infected patients alone.
-In light of the scarcity of antifungal drug classes, the emergence of resistant fungi, and unfavourable toxicity profiles of key marketed antifungal drugs, the search for new drug targets is a major health priority.
-Our laboratory is interested in unravelling the complexities of virulence-related signalling and secretion pathways within this model pathogen, and in identifying novel potential targets within these pathways for antifungal drug design.
+C. neoformans is a human fungal pathogen of global significance.
+It is a common cause of invasive fungal disease in immune-compromised individuals and is responsible for ~one million cases of meningo-encephalitis and ~600,000 deaths per year in HIV-infected patients alone.
+In light of the scarcity of antifungal drug classes, the emergence of resistant fungi, and unfavourable toxicity profiles of key marketed antifungals, the search for new drug targets is a major health priority.
+C. neoformans is also a well-accepted fungal model with a sequenced genome that is highly amenable to manipulation.
+A variety of robust animal models are also available (established “in-house”).

-Using the AIDS-related pulmonary and neurotropic model pathogen, Cryptococcus neoformans, her laboratory is actively investigating mechanisms used by fungal pathogens to establish systemic infection in humans.
-The research focuses specifically on unravelling the complexities of virulence-related signal transduction and secretion pathways, and the team is actively engaged in collaborative research within Australia and overseas.
+The laboratory is focused on unravelling the complexities of virulence-related signal transduction, secretion and nutrient acquisition, and the team is actively engaged in collaborative research within Australia and overseas.
 The laboratory has hosted several PhD and honours students and is keen to continue fostering research-lead postgraduate teaching.

-2. Specialized membrane subsets (rafts) and the cell wall as virulence factor reservoirs
+5. Specialized membrane subsets (rafts) and the cell wall as a reservoir for virulence factor sequestration

-5. Fungal Cox9p as a molecular target of the anti-leishmanial drug, miltefosine.
+7. Fungal Cox9p as a molecular target of the anti-leishmanial drug, miltefosine (MI)